-- 157. A cavity is a concealed space enclosed by elements of a building or contained within a building element.
-The unseen spread of fire and smoke within concealed spaces in the structure and fabric could pose a risk to occupants. - 158.
-The premises should be examined to see if there are any easy paths through which smoke and fire may spread.
+- A cavity is a concealed space enclosed by elements of a building or contained within a building element.
+The unseen spread of fire and smoke within concealed spaces in the structure and fabric could pose a risk to occupants. - The premises should be examined to see if there are any easy paths through which smoke and fire may spread.
 Many buildings will have void areas, possibly hidden from view, which will allow smoke and fire to spread away from its source.
-It will be necessary to consider the provision of cavity barriers to restrict the spread of fire in the following:

-- Vertical shafts and dumb waiters; - False ceilings, especially if walls do not continue above the ceiling; - Voids behind wall panelling; - Unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; - A roof space or attic; and - A duct or any other space used to run services around the building. - 159.
-In particular, certain educational buildings are of a modular construction and have hidden voids through which fire may spread.
-In this type of building it is important that appropriate assessment is carried out and cavity barriers that restrict the spread of fire are installed if appropriate, especially to walls and floors that need to be fire-resisting. - 160.
-Insulated core panels (sandwich panels) may be used in buildings as exterior cladding or for internal structures and partitions.
+It will be necessary to consider the provision of cavity barriers to restrict the spread of fire in the following: - Vertical shafts and dumb waiters: - False ceilings, especially if walls do not continue above the ceiling; - Voids behind wall panelling; - Unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; - A roof space or attic; and - A duct or any other space used to run services around the building. - 159 In particular, certain types of buildings which are of a modular construction have hidden voids through which fire may spread.
+In this type of building it is important that appropriate assessment is carried out and cavity barriers that restrict the spread of fire are installed if appropriate, especially to walls and floors that need to be fire-resisting. - Insulated core panels (sandwich panels) may be used in buildings as exterior cladding or for internal structures and partitions.
+The retail sector in particular, uses insulated core panels because they are easily constructed and suitable for internal alterations.
 These panels normally consist of a central insulated core, sandwiched between an inner and outer metal skin.
-The central core can be made of various insulating materials, ranging from non-combustible through to combustible. - 161.
-Fire may spread through sandwich panels which have a combustible core.
+The central core can be made of various insulating materials, ranging from noncombustible through to combustible. - 161 Fire may spread through sandwich panels which have a combustible core.
 The existence of panels with a combustible core needs to be carefully considered, particularly in areas of buildings where large numbers of people are present.
-Some of the practices which should be followed are: - Control ignition sources that are adjacent to, or penetrating the panels; - Do not store highly combustible materials or install heating appliances against the panels; - Repair damaged panels or sealed joints immediately and make sure that jointing compounds or gaskets used around the edges of the panels are in good order; - Check where openings have been made for doors, windows, cables and ducts that these have been effectively sealed and the inner core has not been exposed; - Ensure there has been no mechanical damage such as may be caused by mobile equipment; and - Ensure that all electrical installation work has been carried out by a qualified electrician. - 162.
-Technical Annexe 13.4 contains benchmarks against which existing provision can be compared.
+Some of the practices which should be followed are: - Control ignition sources that are adjacent to, or penetrating the panels; - Do not store highly combustible materials or install heating appliances, such as baking ovens, against the panels; - Repair damaged panels or sealed joints immediately and make sure that jointing compounds or gaskets used around the edges of the panels are in good order; - Check where openings have been made for doors, windows, cables and ducts that these have been effectively sealed and the inner core has not been exposed; - Ensure there has been no mechanical damage such as may be caused by mobile equipment; and - Ensure that all electrical installation work has been carried out by a qualified electrician. - 162 Technical Annexe 13.4 contains benchmarks against which existing provision can be compared.